sparktsang/sparktsang.github.io/_posts/body-and-system.md

 It wasn't a miracle.
 It was a final, devastating act of pity.
 A confirmation that his dream was over.
 His body, once an object of admiration, was now just a piece of baggage, shipped out of the country by the kindness of a stranger.
 He had been expelled from paradise.

 The final moments in Japan were a frantic nightmare.
 He arrived at the airport with eight large bags—the sum total of his life's possessions—only to be told he could only check in four.
 With ten minutes until his flight, he was forced to abandon half of his net worth on the cold floor of the Narita airport terminal.
 He fled with what he could carry, his body now not just a piece of baggage, but a refugee's.
+He spoke about this without bitterness, only exhaustion.
+His words were like the slow exhale of a man who had already rehearsed his defeat a thousand times.

 He landed in Hanoi with a plan.
 He had a friend there, another South African, who knew the local dance scene.
 This time, he would be smarter.
 No more tying his fate to a single company.
 He would be a free agent, a freelancer, a master of his own destiny.
 His body, once an object of art, would now become a ruthlessly efficient **business machine**.